Terms & Conditions of Sale

 18.1.4.
 The customer enters into any compromise with his creditors; or

 18.1.5.
-The customer fails to satisfy, take on appeal or on review any judgment granted against
+The customer fails to satisfy, take on appeal, or review any judgment granted against

 him within seven days after the date of judgment.